How to make video intros for YouTube

 The downside is having to take some time to get used to the program.

-You have now learned about the key elements of a good intro and how to purchase the software, if you choose to, to create your own video intros.
+You have now learned about the key elements of a good intro and how to purchase the software, if you choose to, to make a video intro to improve the quality of your content.

 If you still feel that you’re unable to create an intro, consider hiring the services of a freelance professional or a specialist in this area for your staff.